Smiley Piercings: Guide & Images

 After you have your smiley piercing done, you’ll need to take great care of it to make sure you don’t get an infection and to help minimize any pain you’ll feel in that first week or two.

 To keep your piercing clean and to help stimulate its healing, you should rinse your mouth twice a day with a sea salt mixture.
 You don’t have to be a chemist to mix this solution up.
-It only takes two simple ingredients – hot water and sea salt.
+It only takes two simple ingredients – warm water and sea salt.
 Make sure you aren’t using iodized table salt because that isn’t the same thing at all.